nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 ---
 ### 3.6 Loaning using Templates

 To speed up the loaning process, Eggventory allows you to create loan templates.
 These templates are simply lists of stocks and quantity to be loaned out all at once.
+Loans added via templates are not special in any way.
+As such, you will have to delete each loan added by a template individually.

 #### 3.6.1 Adding loan templates: `add template`
-This creates a new template of Loans.
+This creates a new template of loans which can be assigned to a person.

 Format: `add template <TemplateName> {<StockCode> <Quantity>}`

 e.g. `add template CG1112_Alex R500 5 A123 1`

 Note: The name of each template must be unique, or it will not be added.

 #### 3.6.2  Deleting a Template: `delete template`

 This deletes a loan template.
+It does not delete any loans assigned to people using the template.

 Format: `delete template <Template Name>`

 eg. `delete template CG1112_Alex`

 #### 3.6.3 Making a Loan from a template: `add loan`

-This adds a Loan to a Person from a Template.
+This adds a loan to a person from a template.
 Every loan in the template will be added to the person as if you added them individually.

 Format: `add loan <Matric.
 No> <Template Name>`

 eg. `add loan A0187654 CG1112_Alex`

-Note: Additional Loans can still be added on to the same Person afterwards using the loan add command.
+Note: Additional Loans can still be added on to the same Person afterwards using the `add loan` command.

 #### 3.6.4 Listing Loan Templates: `list template`